ajrowland/contentstack-api-wrapper/README.md

 ## 🚀 About

-Scripts to generate football (Soccer!) entries in Contentstack.
+Solution to aid the content modeling in Contentstack.

 You will need the following `.env` file: